·

 Conclusion

-The GModG draft removes the WSchV-1977 barrier in Section 80 (3).
-For many owners of smaller older residential buildings, the consumption certificate would become lawfully selectable for the first time.
-Whether it is worthwhile depends on 24 months of consumption data and on how you occupy the building — not on insulation evidence alone.
-Data requirements remain high; whoever collects data early will have more flexibility once the rules take effect.
+From 1 January 2027, the GModG removes the WSchV-1977 barrier in Section 80 (3).
+For many owners of smaller older buildings with pure residential use, the consumption certificate becomes lawfully selectable for the first time.
+Whether it is worthwhile depends on annual two-year data, on the use type and on how you occupy the building — not on insulation evidence alone.
+Whoever collects data early and clearly separates mixed use will have more flexibility after the cut-off.

-Wider dossier framing: GModG fact-check recap.
+Wider framing: GModG proclaimed — new energy certificate from 2027.
 Ahead of commissioning, reconcile datasets and certificate modality alongside your auditor — or seed defensible metering through Energieausweis Online.